-Class Discussion: Prior to your enrolment in this course, did you think our economy was connected to sexuality?
+Prior to your enrolment in this course, did you think our economy was connected to sexuality?
 If so, did you phrase it as a political economy?
 What is a political economy?
-Do some forms of sex work exist that would not be classified as sexual labour?
-How would the pornography's connection to the political economy be theorized by the theorists presented in the lecture?
+Are some forms of sex work not classifiable as sexual labour?
+How would pornography's connection to the political economy be theorized by the theorists presented in the lecture?

-9. Part 8 - Sexual Cultures

-Chapter 51 - Sexual Liberation and the Creative Class in Israel

-Chapter 57 - Sexuality, State, and Nation
+9. Part 8 Introduction; Part 9 Introduction; Chapter 51 - Sexual Liberation and the Creative Class in Israel; Chapter 57 - Sexuality, State, and Nation

-Class Discussion: In the conversations you have been part of or overheard in your lifetimes, in which culture was the topic being discussed, how often did people allude to sexual cultures?
+In the conversations you have been part of, or overheard, in your lifetimes, in which culture was the topic being discussed, how often did people allude to sexual cultures?
 Does the analysis of the 'creative' class in Israel crystallize the meaning(s) of a sexual culture?
 Aren't we all members of a culture anyway, and if so, how could we be external to a sexual culture regardless of how creative we are?
 How tied together are sexual cultures, with the state and the nation?
 Are the last two items distinct from each other?